controlecidadao/samantha_ia/README.md

 Opens [DB Browser](https://sqlitebrowser.org/) if its directory is into Samantha's directory.

-To use DB Browser, [download](https://sqlitebrowser.org/dl/) the `.zip`(no installer) version and unpack it into Samantha's directory: `samantha-ia-main\DB Browser for SQLite`.
+To use DB Browser, [download](https://sqlitebrowser.org/dl/) the `.zip`(no installer) version and unpack it into Samantha's directory.

-Rename the DB Browser directory to `DB Browser for SQLite` if necessary.
+You must rename the DB Browser directory to `DB Browser for SQLite`: : `..\samantha-ia-main\DB Browser for SQLite`

 ---